HackerYou/HYFallBootcamp2014/1-HTML-CSS/23-cross-browser-testing.md

 Right now, most developers still support IE8, which is considered the last of the buggy browsers to support.

+If you're catering to a modern audience, you may be okay supporting IE9 and above.
+When in doubt, look at analytics data on what browsers site visitors are actually using.

 ### Testing Internet Explorer

 #### IE Tester